vyshnavi1996/proposal/PROPOSAL.md

 # Proposal For the Class Remainder

 ## Schedule & sprints are set by the GDP semesters (about every 2-weeks = a sprint)
+## Scope of work should be clearly divided into sprint buckets of time

 ### GDP-1